barumau/pandunia/spa/spa-pandunia.md

 Niue - Niue
 nivel - par fase
 niña - jun fem
-niña - youni
+niña - you ni
 niño - jun man
-niño - younan
+niño - you nan
 niño o niña - baca
 no - no
 no binario (género) - nobi